-If you plan to promote your website using Google AdWords you need to be mindful of how Google is evolving their policies because it can have a significant impact on your ROI.
+If you plan to promote your website using Google Ads you need to be mindful of how Google is evolving their policies because it can have a significant impact on your ROI.
 By ROI I mean what you pay Google in click charges verses what you get back in the way of business.

 I created this post with the intention of educating you, the business owner.
 I realize that at some point in reading this, it will be beyond your technical knowledge.
 The rest of it, the stuff that is over your head, is for your web developer.
 I suggest you consider making this part of the statement of work (SOW) between you and your web developer.

 Gone are the days of long-tail keywords, one-page sales letters, squeeze pages, vanity URLs and those black hat SEO (Search Engine Optimization) techniques.
 These changes are already having a significant impact on the Information Marketing and Affiliate Marketing industries.
 Google is rapidly evolving their quality score algorithm to be more SEO like.
 SEO is the way you get your website found through organic or natural search.

 There are two things to be aware of.

 - If you or your web developer uses any black hat techniques for the purposes of SEO, Google could blacklist your site, your company and possibly even YOU, from appearing on Google ever again.
 Your entire business or any business you create in the future could be affected.
 Whatever short-term gains you might get are not worth the long-term penalties you might be subject to.
 Besides, you would only be prolonging the inevitable anyway.

 - Google has been quietly rolling out their new policies over the past couple of years.
 But every so often, they stop simply suggesting and start enforcing.
 Those of us in the business call it a Google slap!
 When that happens, some people have a very rude awakening and their online business takes a nosedive.